miharajster/HowToChatGPT/README.md

 Just start your prompt with: ```I need this code translated in PHP -code-```.
 You will probably need some modifications after you get your answer.

 ## Building the solution from scratch
-Watch a short video about the technology on Youtube.
+Watch everything you can about the technology on Youtube.
 More that you know about concepts and got-chas about it, the better the final solution will be.
 For instance: How to prepare your image for OCR.
 Then type the whole procedure in CGTP.
+Reading documentation is also a plus.

 ## Getting to know THE LEGACY
 First I read code myself.
 Try to understand it as much as I can.
 Then I just paste the old code in CGPT and read an output.